Here is the Amazon link for the Ebook FlameMaker

 The Creeper extend his leg and reaches deep into his trouser pocket.
 ‘There … now quit bugging me, boy.’
 He dumps a handful of silver on to the table, and Aaron sifts through the coins and slides the money into his pocket.
 No smiles or hugs.
 No “have a great day at school”.
 Nor are there enough words in the English language to describe how much I hate The Creeper.

-‘No, thanks, Mr Burberry,’ I mutter, straining against gravity to keep the fake smile on my face.
+‘No, thanks, Mr Burberry,’ I mutter, my fake smile straining against gravity.
 I raise my head, allowing my eyes to devour the hob that hasn’t seen a clean cloth in a month.
 ‘I’ve already made my lunch.’

 He chuckles again, sending his baggy pelican throat into a ripple of jiggles.
-‘I should think after three years, Ems, you could refer to me as Dad or at least Darryl.
+‘I should think after a year, Ems, you could refer to me as Darryl.
 Don’t you think, dear?’

-This time Rose Burberry does look up.
-Dark crescent moons shadow beneath her eyes and offers hum of acknowledgement.
+This time Rose Burberry does look up and offers a hum of acknowledgement.
+Dark crescent moons shadow beneath her eyes.

 ‘Well.
 I think it’s time,’ he says, running the tip of his middle finger along the length of his moustache.
-He smiles at me, as though removing my clothes, layer by layer, slow blink by slow blink.
+He smiles at me, slow blink by slow blink, removing my clothes, layer by firmly tucked in layer.